don-bski/model-railroad/README.md

 indications and slow motion turnout positioning using hobby servos.
 A perl based barebones webserver is implemented for operational status display by computer or phone web browser.<br/>
 <br/>
-The Raspberry Pi-3 model B was used in this project though newer versions such as the RPi-4 or RPi-5 will also work.
+The Raspberry Pi-3 model B was used in this project.
+Newer versions such as the RPi-4 or RPi-5 should also work.
 The RPi runs Raspberry Pi linux which includes code libraries for driving GPIO pins.
 Off-the-shelf RPi hardware **hats** interface the layout sensors and turnout servos.
 One custom hardware hat was constructed since no commercially available item could be found at the time.
 It interfaces the trackside semaphore signals